 => Response:

 We implemented this revision suggestion by moving the relevant text from the appendix to the manuscript.
-In addition, see our response to Reviewer 1, Comment 1 for new text in the manuscript on the related topic of how relevant projects and studies were selected.
+In addition, see our response to Reviewer 1, Comment 1, for new text in the manuscript on the related topic of how relevant projects and studies were selected.

 Reviewer 3, Comment 3: